-Using the Normal Curve to get Chances for the Average of a Large Number of Draws observed average - EV for the sample average standard error for the sample average
+Using the Normal Curve to get Chances for the Average of a Large Number of Draws

 When drawing at random from a box, the probability histogram for the averge of the draws follows the normal curve, even if the contents of the box do not.
 The histogram must be put into standard units, and the number of draws must be reasonably large.